okjuan/vbook/_posts/2025-05-18-types-of-books.md

 The kind you read because you are frozen with existential ennui and reading it is the only thing you can comofortably do.

-The kind you read because your friends read it and you want to be able to talk to them about it.
+The kind you read because your friends already did and you want to talk to them about a book.

 The kind you read with distrust.